Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to putting all resources or efforts into one plan, which is risky.
-The phrase is figurative, warning against putting all investments or hopes into a single outcome.
+The idiom is figurative, warning against putting all investments or hopes into a single outcome.

 Origin: